 — Mark 14:47 NLT

-Peter and the apostles had all agreed that they would die with Jesus if necessary.
+Peter and the apostles had all agreed that they would die with Jesus if necessary (Mark 14:31).
 Yet their thoughts seemed locked into a wrong way to view their Lord as Messiah.
 Apparently they thought he would be a military and political deliverer.
-So in what seems like an attempt to start the battle of deliverance, one of them draws a sword and begins the fight.
-He surely is thinking that this Jesus he has seen raise the dead, heal the sick, restore sight to the blind, mend the limbs of the lame, open the ears of the deaf, and give perfect skin to the leprous would also use his power for victory over a band of soldiers.
-So in an act of faith, defiance, and hope, the sword is drawn and the attack is begun.
-It is aimed at the house of those behind this whole evil scheme—the high priest and his gang of Sadducean thugs.
-While totally misguided, I can't help but admire the courage and the passion behind the action.
-Unfortunately, when Jesus refuses to be that kind of Messiah, all of Jesus' followers desert him.
+So in what seems like an attempt to start the battle of deliverance, Peter drew a sword and began the fight (John 18:10).
+He surely was thinking that this Jesus he had seen raise the dead, heal the sick, restore sight to the blind, mend the limbs of the lame, open the ears of the deaf, and give perfect skin to the leprous would also use his power for victory over an armed crowd.
+So in an act of faith, defiance, and hope, the sword was drawn and the attack was begun.
+It was aimed at the house of those behind this whole evil scheme — the high priest and his gang of Sadducean thugs.
+While Peter's action was totally misguided, he did show courage and the passion and his commitment to die with Jesus if necessary.
+Unfortunately, when Jesus refused to be that kind of Messiah, all of Jesus' followers deserted him (Mark 14:50).
 Ignorance of the Lord's will is not bliss, but disaster.
 Passion is good, but if it is misguided, it is also dangerous.
 Our hearts need to be tuned to the Savior or else we will miss his direction and find ourselves embarrassed and defeated.

 Related Scripture Readings

 - Romans 10:2-4

 Other Devotionals from Heartlight for Sunday, November 8, 2020

 About This Devotional